FMI Logo

 In format, the Walk for Life program consists of experiential indoor movement lessons to convey simple-yet-potent strategies that effect beneficial long-term change in flexibility, coordination, posture, strength and well-being.

-Program outcomes are being researched by the University of New Hampshire’s Department of Kinesiology.
+Improvements in balance and gait have been validated by the University of New Hampshire’s Department of Kinesiology.

 FMI ° 145 Newbury Street ° Portland, ME ° 04101

-© 2012 Foundation for Movement Intelligence
+© 2018 Foundation for Movement Intelligence